fiap-9soat-snackbar/snackbar/README.md

 ## 📄 Accessing the Swagger UI
 </p>

-You can access the Swagger UI to explore and test the API at:
+You can access the Swagger UI to explore and test the APIs at:

 http://localhost:8080/swagger-ui.html